Interactive children's book: Touch and feel books

 In 1940, American writer Dorothy Kunhardt published Pat the Bunny, the first touch-and-feel book.
 It implores the reader to perform tactile texture-related tasks and imagine them in context, such as patting a cottontail, feeling stubble (sandpaper), and gazing into a mirror.

 Many interactive books are made specifically for children.
 Touch-and-feel books, or texturized books, fall in this area.
-The prime age for touch and feel books is from toddler-age to preschool.
-Because these books are aimed specifically at helping children develop knowledge while increasing the use of their senses, appeal is lost to older generations who more than likely already possess the skills being taught.
+The prime age for touch-and-feel books is from toddler age to preschool.
+Because these books are aimed specifically at helping children develop knowledge while increasing the use of their senses, the appeal is lost to older generations who more than likely already possess the skills being taught.
 One of the key advantages to teaching senses and vocabulary through the use of touch and feel books is the connection a child can gain by instantly being rewarded with the texture that the word describes.
 In recent years, touch-and-feel books have gone to a new level with the creation of fun new ways for younger children to interact with books such as musical "bath books" and "finger puppet books".
-Most, but not all, of these books are also "board books", which are made entirely out of hard pages.
+Most, but not all, of these books, are also "board books", which are made entirely out of hard pages.
 Making the pages out of a hard material provides for durability, allowing them to resist whatever they may contact along with the young readers.
 Bath books can be taken into the tub because of their floatable and waterproof pages.
-A few of the top touch and feel book publishers are Dorling Kindersley, Usborne, Macmillan, and Lamaze.
+A few of the top touch-and-feel book publishers are Dorling Kindersley, Usborne, Macmillan, and Lamaze.